flokk.

 Xplor Park

-Xplor is a fully family-oriented adventure park about 75 kilometers south of Cancún with zip lines that even 5-year-olds can ride tandem with a parent, underground river rafts, and amphibious vehicles
+Xplor is a fully family-oriented adventure park about 75 kilometers south of Cancún with zip lines that even 5-year-olds can ride tandem with a parent, underground river rafts, and amphibious vehicles you drive through the jungle yourself.
+The all-inclusive ticket covers food and non-alcoholic drinks, which simplifies the day considerably.

 adventure